nigarixx/Learning-C/README.md

 9.c - Sum of the series 1 +11 + 111 + 1111 + .. n terms.

 10.c - Displaying the pattern like a diamond.

+11.c - Displaying the pattern like a pyramid.